Language-Research-Technology/ro-crate-modes/docs/describo-diffs.md

 array to a string).

-In Crate-O our current thinking on multiple types is: we will allow the `inputs` for a property to create an item with multiple types (this is not implemented yet, but is planned).
+In Crate-O our current thinking on multiple types is: we will allow the `inputs` for a property to create an item with multiple types in an Array.
 At the moment items with multiple types simply get all the input options for each type in the current profile -- there are no plans as yet to make special provision for a special set of inputs for a particular compound type unless there is demand from profile designers who need this feature.